 rejectline could block a specific host from connecting, while a later line allows the remaining hosts in a specific network to connect.

 Use GSSAPI to authenticate the user.
 This is only available for TCP/IP connections.
-See Section 20.6 for details.
-It can be used in conjunction with GSSAPI encryption.
+See Section 20.3.3 for details.

 auth-methodfield, there can be field(s) of the form

 valuethat specify options for the authentication method.
 Details about which options are available for which authentication methods appear below.

 In addition to the method-specific options listed below, there is one method-independent authentication option

 1, this option requires the client to present a valid (trusted) SSL certificate, in addition to the other requirements of the authentication method.

 @ constructs are read as lists of names,